iholub/afc/README.md

 pin A5: to SCL pin of lcd, with 10k pull-up resistor

 For Arduino Uno there are special pins SDA and SCL instead of A4 and A5.

+Wiring for 4-pin fan:
+ - ground: to ground of power supply, to GND of arduino
+ - 12v: to 12v
+ - RPM: see Arduino wiring above
+ - PWM: see Arduino wiring above

+Wiring for 10k potentiometers:
+- ground: to ground
+- 5v: to 5v
+- data wire (usually in the middle): see Arduino wiring above

+Wiring for DS18B20:
+- ground: to ground
+- 5v: to 5v
+- data wire (usually in the middle): see Arduino wiring above

+Wiring for lcd screen 1602:
+- ground: to ground
+- 5v: to 5v
+- SDA: see Arduino wiring above
+- SCL: see Arduino wiring above